Proof of the Dubrovin conjecture and analysis of the tritronqu\'ee solutions of $P_I$: Introduction and Main result

 {\em Tritronqu\'ees}.
 There are exactly five solutions of \eqref{eq:p1} which are analytic for large $z$ in a sector of width $8\pi/5$.
 These special solutions called {\em tritronqu\'ees} are obtained from each-other through the five-fold symmetry of $\P1$, $y\mapsto e^{4 i k \pi/5} y \left ( e^{2 \pi i k/5} z \right ),\,k=0,\ldots,4$ (cf. \cite{Kapaev-2004},\cite{ KitaevKapaev}, \cite{Nalini}).
 To understand their properties it is clearly enough to analyze one of them; we choose the solution $y_t$ uniquely defined by the property $y(z)\sim i\sqrt{z/6}[1+O(z^{-5/2})]$ as $z\to +\infty$ (cf. {\it{e.g}}.
 Proposition 2 and Theorem 3 in \cite{Nalini}).
-The main result of this paper is \begin{Theorem} The tritronqu\'ee $y_t$ is analytic in the region
+We will also use a standard normalization of $\P1$ \cite{invent}, similar to the Boutroux form.
+After the change of variables